-In accordance with International Accounting Standard 32 - 'Financial Instruments: Presentation', ZDP shares have been disclosed as a financial liability as the shares are redeemable at a fixed date and holders are entitled to a fixed return.
+ZDP shares meet the definition of a financial liability in accordance with IAS 32 Financial Instruments: Presentation, as the shares are redeemable at a fixed date and holders are entitled to a fixed return.
 ZDP shares are recorded at amortised cost using the effective interest rate method.

-ii) Guggenheim loan
+ii) Guggenheim Ioan